The Identity Dictionary

 32. Directory

-– a hierarchical repository used for authentication and/or identity management.
+Directory [1] – a hierarchical repository used for authentication and/or identity management.
 Usually based on the X.500 standard and LDAP protocol.
 A directory may be replicated, partitioned and/or filtered.
 A ‘virtual’ directory may conjoin data from disparate data stores by containing only pointers to the data, rather than the data itself.

 Directory [2] – a list of Identities used for inquiring or searching, usually the by-product of identity management.
 For example; a staff telephone list or White Pages phone directory.